Child neurology residency

 close icon

-We perform electroencephalogram, video EEG, magnetic resonance imaging, positron emission tomography, single photon emission computerized tomography, electromyography and evoked potentials.
-In addition, the Jack H. Miller Magnetoencephalography (MEG) Center will be opening its doors in September 2020.
+We are able to perform and interpret video EEG, magnetic resonance imaging, positron emission tomography, single photon emission computerized tomography, electromyography and evoked potentials.
+In addition, the Jack H. Miller Magnetoencephalography (MEG) Center opened its doors in September 2020.

 Education and Research